dials/dials/doc/sphinx/documentation/tutorials/mpro_x0692.rst

 A separate ``bravais_setting_N.expt`` experiments file is written for each plausible lattice type, corresponding to the solution index.
-In this example we choose to continue processing with :samp:`bravais_setting_2.expt`, which is the highest symmetry suggested result - the options 3, 4, 5 have higher symmetries, but at the cost of a steep jump in RMSd's and worsening of fit.
+In this example there is only one option other than P1.
+We choose to continue processing with
+:samp:`bravais_setting_2.expt`, the C2 solution.

 In cases where the change of basis operator to the chosen setting is the identity operator (:samp:`a,b,c`) we can proceed directly to further refinement.
-However, we notice that the change of basis operator for our chosen solution is :samp:`a+b,-a+b,c`, so it is necessary to reindex the :ref:`indexed.refl <reflection_pickle>` file output by using :doc:`dials.reindex<../programs/dials_reindex>`:
+However, we notice that the change of basis operator for our chosen solution is :samp:`a,-b,-a-b-2*c`, so it is necessary to reindex the :ref:`indexed.refl <reflection_pickle>` file output by using :doc:`dials.reindex<../programs/dials_reindex>`: